BERRI is the only online assessment tool covering mental health, emotional wellbeing, relationships, behaviour, risk and attachment.

 The BERRI questionnaire is written using everyday language to help carers gain a comprehensive understanding of a child’s:

-Risk (To self and others)
+Risk (to self and others)

-Indicators (or psychiatric or neurodevelopment conditions)
+(of psychiatric or neurodevelopment conditions)

 BERRI recommend using their full assessment 4 times a year, which allows us to identify changes and gives us useful, actionable feedback.